Muulsh/webae/README.md

 - applied energistics 2

 # how to install
+- replace the server path with your server
-Run the oc program in a computer connected to a me system with the adaptater and replace the server path with yours
+- run the oc program in a computer connected to a me system with the adaptater